-Oh friend, you have not learned the lesson that Christ wanted to teach above everything.
+Oh, friend, you have not learned the lesson that Christ wanted to teach above everything.
 Let a man be what he will, you are to love him.
 Love is to be the fruit of the Spirit all the day and every day.
-Yes, listen! if a man loves not his brother whom he hath seen, if you don't love that unlovable man whom you have seen, how can you love God whom you have not seen?
+Yes, listen!
+If you don't love that unlovable man whom you have seen, how can you love God whom you have not seen?
 You can deceive yourself with beautiful thoughts about loving God.
 You must prove your love to God by your love to your brother; that is the one standard by which God will judge your love to Him.
-If the love of God is in your heart you will love your brother.
+If the love of God is in your heart, you will love your brother.
 The fruit of the Spirit is love.